Small Claims Court: How To Determine If Your Personal Injury Is Classed As A Small Claim

-1. The claim for pain and suffering for physical or psychological injury should be worth less than £1,000 (since 31 May 2021 for road accidents only the small claims limit was increased to £5,000 – there are exceptions, so see our road accident small claims article for full details); and
+Change For Road Accident Claims – since 31 May 2021 for road accidents only the small claims limit was increased to £5,000 (there are exceptions, so see our road accident small claims article for full details)

-2. The overall claim (pain and suffering plus financial losses) should be worth less than £10,000; and
+The overall claim (pain and suffering plus financial losses) should be worth less than £10,000 to be classed as a small claim; and

-TIP Some claims might seem of low value, but so far as physical or psychological injuries are concerned it is always worth speaking to a solicitor to see how much your injuries are worth as quite often personal injuries will be worth over the £1,000 threshold.
+TIP – Some claims might seem of low value, but so far as physical or psychological injuries are concerned it is always worth speaking to a solicitor to see how much your injuries are worth as quite often personal injuries will be worth over the small claims limit.

 Who decides if a claim is allocated to the small claims court?